microsoft/code-with-engineering-playbook/observability/readme.md

 ## Pitfalls to avoid

-Read more [here](pitfalls.md) to understand what to watch out for while designing and building an observable system
+Read more [here](pitfalls.md) to understand what to watch out for while designing and building an observable system.

 ## Recommended Tools and Approaches